ygt-mikekchar/agnostic/README.md

 16 colour xterm (cterm) only theme.
 Users can set up their colours in their terminal settings.

-## Screenshots (*VERY old -- Not representative any more)
+## Screenshots

 If you look in the screenshots directory you can see the use of agnostic with various palettes.

-   * agnostic-ss.jpg: Agnostic's light theme
+   * ITerm.jpg: Default colours on Mac ITerm2 (and Xterm and Linux console)
-   * agnostic-dark-ss.jpg: Agnostic's dark theme
+   * solarized.jpg: Solarized dark colours
-   * ITerm.jpg: Default colours on Mac ITerm2 (and Linux console)
+   * tango.jpg: tango colours
-   * solarized-ss.jpg: Solarized dark colours
+   * agnostic-light.jpg: Agnostic's light theme (now called pastel)
-   * tango.jpg: Gnome-terminal tango colours
+   * agnostic-dark.jpg: Agnostic's dark theme (now called chalkboard)

 ## Installation